reactive-python/reactpy/docs/source/managing-state/index.rst

     .. grid:: 1 2 2 2

-        .. grid-item-card:: :octicon:`code-square` Structuring Your State
+        .. grid-item-card:: :octicon:`organization` How to Structure State
-            :link: structuring-your-state/index
+            :link: how-to-structure-state/index
             :link-type: doc

-            Make it easy to reason about your application by organizing its state.
+            Make it easy to reason about your application with strategies for organizing state.

-        .. grid-item-card:: :octicon:`link` Shared Component State
+        .. grid-item-card:: :octicon:`link` Sharing Component State
-            :link: shared-component-state/index
+            :link: sharing-component-state/index
             :link-type: doc

             Allow components to vary vary together, by lifting state into common